AdobeDocs/campaign-classic.en/help/campaign/using/about-marketing-resource-management.md

 >
 >All functionalities linked to deliveries and communication channels are detailed in [this section](../../delivery/using/steps-about-delivery-creation-steps.md).
 >
->All campaign related functionalities are detailed in [Access marketing campaigns](../../campaign/using/accessing-marketing-campaigns.md).
+>All campaign related functionalities are detailed in [Accessing marketing campaigns](../../campaign/using/accessing-marketing-campaigns.md).

 Additionally, plans and programs in Adobe Campaign offer extra functionalities:

 * Budget management.
-For more on this, refer to [Control costs](../../campaign/using/controlling-costs.md)
+For more on this, refer to [Controlling costs](../../campaign/using/controlling-costs.md)

 * Task management.
-For more on this, refer to [Create and manage tasks](../../campaign/using/creating-and-managing-tasks.md)
+For more on this, refer to [Creating and managing tasks](../../campaign/using/creating-and-managing-tasks.md)

 * Marketing resource management.
-For more on this, refer to [Manage marketing resources](../../campaign/using/managing-marketing-resources.md)
+For more on this, refer to [Managing marketing resources](../../campaign/using/managing-marketing-resources.md)